kanksha9j/ROS/README.md

     Keeps track of all active nodes, topics, and services.
 Helps nodes discover each other so publishers and subscribers can connect.
     After discovery, messages flow peer-to-peer.

+    Node Manager (Master)
+    The node manager is used for registration and search of topics and service names, etc. The term Node Manager usually refers to a tool or process that manages nodes on       your system.
+It can start, stop, or monitor nodes, often providing visualization or control over multiple nodes.
+If there is no node manager in the entire ROS system,       there will be no communication between nodes.

     Parameter Server:
     A central storage for parameters, accessible by all nodes.
 Stores key-value pairs (strings, numbers, booleans, arrays).
     Commonly used for configuration data that multiple nodes might need.

+    Nodes:
+    A ROS node is basically a process that communicates with other nodes to form a complete robot system.
+Each node has its own responsibilities, like:
+    -Reading sensor data (e.g., camera, LiDAR)
+    -Controlling motors or servos, etc.

+    Topics:
+    Topics are a way of delivering messages (publish/subscribe).
+Each message must be published to the corresponding topic, and each topic is strongly typed.
+ROS topic messages can be transmitted using TCP/IP or UDP.
+The default transmission method used by ROS is TCP/IP.
     The topic is one way channel.
 It sends data to subscriber but doesnt send anything back to publisher.

+    Services:
+    A ROS service is a synchronous request-response communication between nodes.
+One node offers a service (the “server”).
+Another node calls the service (the “client”).
+    The client waits until the server responds with a result.

     3 Communication mechanisms:
     1. ROS Topics are inherently asynchronous.
 The publisher does not wait for subscribers to process the message.